g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

                       AS path: 64702 I, validation-state: unverified
                     >  to 10.200.0.3 via ge-0/0/2.0, Push 19
 ```
-Oh, something is wrong here, we are not receiving the routes on R1.
-To start the tshoot, let's check the route-targets:
+Oh, something is wrong here; we are not receiving the routes on R1.
+To start troubleshooting, let's check the route targets:
 ```
 set routing-instances VRF-C2-SPOKE vrf-target target:65020:201
 ```
-The RT of spoke sites, needs to be ```target:65020:201```.
+The RT for the spoke sites needs to be ```target:65020:201```.
 Now, let's check what we are receiving from P3:
 ```
 root@R3> show route receive-protocol bgp 172.16.3.6 table bgp.l3vpn detail